eurocontrol-swim/geofencing-prototype/README.md

 - application specific configuration

 ##### Geofencing users
-Several users are required across the Geofencing platform such as db users, broker users etc.
+Several users are required across the Geofencing prototype such as db users, broker users etc.
 You can use the following command in order to generate them automatically:
 ```shell
 . ./geo.sh user_config
 ```
-> The leading `.` before `./geo.sh user_config` is required in order the provided usernames and passwords to be exported
+> The leading `.` before `./geo.sh user_config` is required in order the provided usernames
-> as environment variables on the host machine
+> and passwords to be exported as environment variables on the host machine.

 The output will look like: